The Bridges of Madison County Robert James Waller

 I began to think about a song I’d been writing, it had a line in it: I know you have your own dreams too, Francesca.
 I looked at the photography on the truck seat beside me and the name Robert Kincaid came to me.
 I came home, turned on the computer and wrote, sleeping two or three hours max, for nearly two weeks.
 It was given to me.
 I never knew where the next line was coming from but when I got to it, it was there.”

-The fine press limited edition of The Bridges of Madison County by Robert James Waller is presented in a single Lettered state.
-The edition is limited to 26 copies and is a full Japanese cloth binding with a leather foil-stamped spine label.
-Endsheets are Hahnemühle Bugra, and the edition is printed letterpress on Hahnemühle Biblio with deckled edges.
+The edition of The Bridges of Madison County by Robert James Waller is presented in a single Lettered state.
+The text pages are set in Rilke & Quarto italic types and printed letterpress on Hahnemühle Biblio by Bradley Hutchinson in Austin, Texas on his Heidelberg Cylinder.
+The edition is limited to 26 copies and is a full Japanese cloth binding with a leather foil-stamped spine label and Hahnemühle Bugra endsheets.
 Nine of Robert James Waller’s photographs of Madison County’s historic bridges are included on special coated paper.
-The edition is housed in a full cloth clamshell enclosure with suede floors and a leather spine label.
+The edition is housed in a cloth covered clamshell enclosure lined with suede.

 “Likely to melt all but the most determined cynics . . .
 A poignant story, moving precisely because it has the ragged edges of reality.”